Writing Task 2

 Information

 In task 2 for General Training and Academic modules you are asked to write an academic essay, giving your opinion or discussing a topic, in response to a task.
-For example…

 The topics of task 2 are social and academic and no specialized knowledge is needed.
-You won’t be asked if you agree or disagree with Einstein’s Theory of Relativity.

-Try to aim for 250 – 270 words in Task 2 and keep in mind that even though there is no IELTS restriction on the number of words you can write, writing 300 + words is really not necessary and is not effective time management.
+Try to aim for 250 – 270 words in task 2 and keep in mind that even though there is no IELTS restriction on the number of words you can write, writing 300 + words is really not necessary and is not effective time management.

-However, answers under the word count are penalized in the Task Response criterion.
+However, answers under the word count are penalized in the Task Achievement criterion.
 When the examiner sees that your answer is short, they will count the number of words and must follow the IELTS rules for word count.

 Click on the following link for how words are counted.